<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 Since 2015, I’ve been working from home on my own business with a baby, then a 1-year-old, then a 2-year-old, then a 3-year-old.

-My toddler just turned 4, and I can assure you that I have learned so many lessons and hacks about how to create a work from home Mom schedule that is flexible enough to cope with tantrums, potty-training, umpteen snack trips, and even time for free storytimes at the library.
+I've learned so many lessons and hacks about how to create a work-from-home Mom schedule that is flexible enough to cope with tantrums, potty-training, umpteen snack trips, and even time for free storytimes at the library.

-So, here are my hacks and examples of my own work-from-home mom schedule (toddlers will approve of).
+So, here are my hacks and examples of my own work-from-home mom schedule from when our little guy was 3 years old.

 What My Own Work-at-Home Mom Schedule (Toddler-age) Looks Like